hugbretLCF/documentation/content/applications/hr/recruitment/new_job.rst

 Create a new job position
 =========================

-Create a new job position from the main Recruitment dashboard by clicking the :guilabel:`New` button in the top-left corner.
+Create a new job position from the main Recruitment dashboard.
+Click the :guilabel:`New` button in the top-left corner, and a :guilabel:`Create a Job Position` pop-up window appears.

-Then, a :guilabel:`Create a Job Position` pop-up window will appear.
-From here, enter the name of the position (such as `Sales Manager`, `Mechanical Engineer`, etc.).
+First, enter the name of the position (such as `Sales Manager`, `Mechanical Engineer`, etc.).

+Next, enter an :guilabel:`Application email` by typing in the email ame in the first field, then select the second half of the email using the drop-down menu,.
+Applicants can sed a resumé to this specific email address, and Odoo creates an application for them automatically.

 When complete, click the :guilabel:`Create` button to save the entry, or the :guilabel:`Discard` button to delete it.

 .. image:: new_job/job-title.png
    :align: center
    :alt: Create a new job position.

-Once the job position has been created, it will appear as a card in the kanban view on the main :guilabel:`Recruitment` dashboard.
+Once the job position has been created, it will appear as a card in the Kanban view on the main :guilabel:`Recruitment` dashboard.

 Edit a new job position